sanlunainiu/Adaptive-Hyperparameter-Optimization-for-Author-Name-Disambiguation/README.md

 ============
 This is implementation of our paper:

-Lu, S., Zhou, Y. (2025).
+Lu, S., Zhou, Y. (in press).
 Adaptive Hyperparameter Optimization for Author Name Disambiguation.
 Journal of the Association for Information Science and Technology.
+DOI: 10.1002/asi.24996

 ## summary